ideal-lab5/etf.js/examples/react-tlock/README.md

-# EtF JS SDK Example
+# Timelock Encryption Example

-This is an example of using the etf.js sdk in a React app in order to:
+This is an application that allows you to encryption messages for future slots.
+It is intended as a demonstration on using the etf.js SDK.

-- basic initialization of the ETF API
-- encrypt messages to the future
-- decrypt messages when ready
-- use IPFS to store large ciphertexts
-- usage of the etf lightclient to connect and sync to a hosted bootnode

 ## Prerequisites